cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ttt/ttt_best_practices.md

 1. Do the above with a more complex program
 1. Get experience with Code Coverage and use this actively when creating and executing test cases.

-When you have become familiar with recording and executing test cases with Total Test its time to move on in the learning journey of DevOps and test automation.
+When you have become familiar with recording and executing test cases with Total Test it's time to move on in the learning journey of DevOps and test automation.
 Next step is to start using a SCM to share test cases.
 We recommend using a Git repository, but other repository technologies work fine as well.

 **Suggested list of activities to get started with Total Test and the use of a repository**